Survival Regression with Proper Scoring Rules and Monotonic Neural Networks: BACKGROUND AND NOTATION

-The appearance of both the hazard- and the cumulative hazard function imply that, if one models the hazard function, then the likelihood contains $\mathcal O(n)$ integrals, making it a difficult optimization objective (see e.g. p.
+Both the density- and the survival function imply that, if one models the density, then the likelihood contains $n$ integrals which need to be estimated, making it a difficult optimization objective (see e.g. p.
 288 of \cite{gu2013smoothing}).
-The partial likelihood on the other hand is given by
+For that reason many methods optimize the partial likelihood instead of the right-censored likelihood. \citep{cox1972regression}.